Appalachian State University

 6. Peacock Hall

-The Walker College of Business and its more than 3,000 students call App State’s Peacock Hall home.
+The Walker College of Business and its more than 4,200 students call App State’s Peacock Hall home — the college has the largest enrollment of full-time undergraduate students of any business school in the UNC System.
 With multiple study areas, networking space for students, faculty, staff and community members and Beans 2 Brew, a student-run coffee shop, Peacock has become a favorite campus hangout.

 7. Belk Library and Information Commons